dmurfet/therisingsea/content/post/seminar-ch.md

   * 20-9 Daniel Murfet "The category of simply-typed lambda terms II" ([lecture notes](http://therisingsea.org/notes/talk-catsimplytyped2.pdf) and an [appendix](http://therisingsea.org/notes/talk-catsimplytyped2-cuts.pdf))
   * 4-10 Daniel Murfet "The Curry-Howard principle" ([lecture notes](http://therisingsea.org/notes/talk-ch.pdf))
   * 11-10 James Clift "System F: Polymorphic lambda calculus" ([lecture notes](http://therisingsea.org/notes/talk-james-systemF.pdf))
-  * 18-10 William Troiani "System F in the real world: Haskell and functional programming" ([lecture notes](http://therisingsea.org/notes/talk-will-haskell.pdf)) (the referenced talk by Rich Hickey is "[Simple made easy](https://www.infoq.com/presentations/Simple-Made-Easy)")
+  * 18-10 Will Troiani "System F in the real world: Haskell and functional programming" ([lecture notes](http://therisingsea.org/notes/talk-will-haskell.pdf)) (the referenced talk by Rich Hickey is "[Simple made easy](https://www.infoq.com/presentations/Simple-Made-Easy)")

 Thanks to Camillo Fiorentini for noticing errors in the original notes for the lecture on strong normalisation, and for suggesting the fix (incorporated in the current version).